Counting connected hypergraphs via the probabilistic method: The key ingredients

 \subsection{Main steps}

 Theorem~\ref{thprob} is the bivariate local limit version of Theorem~\ref{thglobal2}.
 To deduce it from Theorem~\ref{thglobal2}, we must show that `nearby' potential values of the pair $(L_1,N_1)$ have essentially the same probability.
+(Recalling \eqref{nulldef}, for $(s,t)$ to be a potential value, $r-1$ must divide $s+t-1$.)
 We proceed in two stages.
 In the first, we show that $N_1$ has a smooth distribution, which will already allow us to prove Theorem~\ref{thN1}.
 More precisely, we shall prove the following result in Section~\ref{sec_mr}.
-In this result we consider the pair $(L_1-(r-2)N_1,N_1)$ rather than the pair $(L_1,N_1)$, for technical reasons that will become clear during the proof; this makes little difference, since the standard deviation of $N_1$ is much smaller than that of $L_1$.
+We consider the pair $(L_1-(r-2)N_1,N_1)$ rather than $(L_1,N_1)$ for technical reasons that will become clear during the proof; this makes little difference, since the standard deviation of $N_1$ is much smaller than that of~$L_1$.

 \begin{theorem} Let $r\ge 2$ be fixed, and let $p=p(n)=(1+\eps)(r-2)!n^{-r+1}$ where $\eps=\eps(n)=O(1)$ and $\eps^3n\to\infty$.
 For any sequences $(t_n)$ and $(t_n')$ with $t_n,t_n'\ge 0$ and $t_n-t_n'=o(\sqrt{\eps^3n})$, and any $I_n\subset\ZZ$, we have